 May is ME Awareness Month and once again I am participating in the virtual campaigns online to help raise awareness of this life-destroying illness called Myalgic Encephalomyelitis.
 Today I'm sharing my story.
 How did I become so terribly ill and housebound?
-How did it happen?
-When?
+When did it happen?
 And how long did I have to wait for a diagnosis?
 Here's my ME story:

 Ironically my life was super busy and active during the weeks and months before the onset of what lead to my Chronic Fatigue Syndrome diagnosis.
 There seems to be the general belief that we are tired or lazy or that we have some sort of unhealthy aversion or fear of exercise, but nothing could be further from the truth!

 As we move towards ME Awareness Month (May), I wanted to share some of my health and fitness memories from the week before I fell ill.
 I hope that this will help to dispell the idea that we are lazy and afraid of exercise and help people understand that the opposite is actually true.
 Now I know that healthy eating and exercise simply doesn't cure everything.

 I'd like to speak about my own mental health.
 I feel like some people misunderstand my condition, so I wanted to address the matter directly.
 Yes, I have a severely debilitating illness.
 Yes, I practically live in bed.
 No, I cannot go out and I cannot have visitors coming over without paying for it, but I am okay.
 Seriously.

 This summer was a season of great change for our family.
 After little more than a year in our flat, my dad had found us a lovely big house with a garden and we were packing again.
 Moving house can be quite stressful for the healthiest of people, so it can really be a nightmare for somebody with a severe chronic illness like ME.